chloeenn/chat-ytb/README.md

 # ChatYTB

+Chat-YTB is an AI-powered chatbot that allows you to ask questions about YouTube videos :)

 https://github.com/user-attachments/assets/d953edb1-322e-40c9-8937-ced2389aeb85

-ChatYTB is a full-stack web application that allows users to input YouTube URLs and ask questions about the video content.
-It supports authenticated users and provides a personalized chat history.
-The application leverages technologies such as PostgreSQL, Express, React, Node.js, TypeScript, Amazon S3, Pinecone, and Clerk for authentication.

 ## Installation